Yayoi Kusama: Writing

-In 1977, Kusama published a book of poems and paintings entitled 7.
+In 1977, Kusama published a book of poems and paintings, 7.
 One year later, her first novel Manhattan Suicide Addict appeared.
 Between 1983 and 1990, she finished the novels The Hustler's Grotto of Christopher Street (1983), The Burning of St Mark's Church (1985), Between Heaven and Earth (1988), Woodstock Phallus Cutter (1988), Aching Chandelier (1989), Double Suicide at Sakuragazuka (1989), and Angels in Cape Cod (1990), alongside several issues of the magazine S&M Sniper in collaboration with photographer Nobuyoshi Araki.
-Her most recent writing endeavor includes her autobiography Infinity Net published in 2003 that depicts her life from growing up in Japan, her departure to the United States, and her return to her home country, where she now resides.
+Her more recent writing endeavor included her autobiography Infinity Net published in 2003 that depicts her life from growing up in Japan, her departure to the United States, and her return to her home country, where she resided until her death in 2026.
 Infinity Net includes her poetry and photographs of her exhibitions.

-In October 2023, Kusama apologized for a number of racist comments against Black people in her writing.
+In October 2023, Kusama apologized for a number of racist comments against Black people in her writing, some of which had previously been excluded from English-language translations of her work.

+Beyond her visual art, Kusama maintained a prolific literary career, producing novels, poetry and autobiographical work that often explores themes of obsession, mental health, sexuality, and her experiences living between Japan and the United States.
+Her writing formed an important parallel strand of her wider artistic career, reflecting many of the personal ideas and recurring themes that also appear throughout her paintings, installations, and performances.

 Commissions

-To date, Kusama has completed several major outdoor sculptural commissions, mostly in the form of brightly hued monstrous plants and flowers, for both public and private institutions, including Pumpkin (1994) for the Fukuoka Municipal Museum of Art; The Visionary Flowers (2002) for the Matsumoto City Museum of Art; Tsumari in Bloom (2003) for Matsudai Station, Niigata; Tulipes de Shangri-La (2003) for Euralille in Lille, France; Red Pumpkin (2006) for Naoshima Town, Kagawa; Hello, Anyang with Love (2007) for Pyeonghwa Park (now referred as World Cup Park), Anyang; and The Hymn of Life: Tulips (2007) for the Beverly Gardens Park in Los Angeles.
+Kusama completed several major outdoor sculptural commissions, mostly in the form of brightly hued monstrous plants and flowers, for both public and private institutions, including Pumpkin (1994) for the Fukuoka Municipal Museum of Art; The Visionary Flowers (2002) for the Matsumoto City Museum of Art; Tsumari in Bloom (2003) for Matsudai Station, Niigata; Tulipes de Shangri-La (2003) for Euralille in Lille, France; Red Pumpkin (2006) for Naoshima, Kagawa; Hello, Anyang with Love (2007) for Pyeonghwa Park (now referred as World Cup Park) in Anyang, South Korea; and The Hymn of Life: Tulips (2007) for the Beverly Gardens Park in Los Angeles.
 In 1998, she realized a mural for the hallway of the Gare do Oriente subway station in Lisbon.
-Alongside these monumental works, she has produced smaller-scale outdoor pieces, including Key-Chan and Ryu-Chan, a pair of dotted dogs.
+Alongside these monumental works, she produced smaller-scale outdoor pieces, including Key-Chan and Ryu-Chan, a pair of dotted dogs.
 All the outdoor works are cast in highly durable fiberglass-reinforced plastic, then painted in urethane to glossy perfection.